warheart1984-ctrl/ul-language-vm/README.md

 🔥 UL Language VM

-A minimal custom language runtime built from scratch — tokenizer, parser, bytecode compiler, and stack-based virtual machine.
+A minimal custom language runtime built from scratch — tokenizer, parser, bytecode compiler, and a stack-based virtual machine.

 Designed for deterministic execution and as the foundational engine of the AAIS architecture.